xiangyshi/Trial-Sequence/readme.txt

 Version History:
 V0: Oct 18, implemented basic features for trial sequence permutation generating.
 V1: Oct 25, added bias feature.
+V2: Oct 25, improved efficiency
+V3: Oct 26, added invalid entry directions
+V4: Oct 26, added executable

 HOW TO USE
-0. Download trialSeq.py to Desktop folder
+0. Make sure you are using MacOS.
+(Only Mac for now)

+1. Download zipfile from Code tab.

-1. Executing trialSeq.py
+1. Executing
     a.
-Open terminal
-    b. type in: cd ~/Desktop/
-    c. type in: python -m trialSeq.py
-        - You may or may not need to download extra packages
-            i. type in: pip install numpy
-            ii. type in: pip install tkinter
+Unzip Trial-Sequence-main.zip
+    b.
+Enter Trial-Sequence-main folder
+    c.
+Enter dist folder
+    d.
+Double click executable trialSeq
+        - Takes around 20 seconds

 2. Using the application
-    Upon executing trialSeq.py, the application window should spawn.
+    Upon executing trialSeq, an application window should spawn.
     From top to bottom:
         a.
 Entry for trial balance factors (i.e. 6 6 12 12 12)
-            - Enter 6, 12, 18, or 24 in a sequence with spaces between.
+            - Enter 6, 12, 18, or 24 in a sequence with one single space between each factor.
         b.
 Entry for bias factor
-            - Enter -1 for no bias, or 6 - 10 for any bias.
+            - Enter -1 for no bias, or 5 - 10 for any bias.
+            - The biased trials will be grouped.
         c.
 Spawn trials button
             - Generates a random trial sequence given balance factors and bias.
         d.
 Copy trials button
-            - Copies current generated trial sequence to clipboard to paste.
+            - Copies current generated trial sequence to clipboard for pasting.
         e.
 Trial Text-Widget
             - Text box that displays generated trial sequence
         f.
 Back, Delete, Forward